tengstrand/lein-polylith/readme.md

 (user/hello!
 “Victoria”)
 ```

 It’s not only possible to expose functions defined by `defn` but also values defined by `def`.
-The `def` statements need to be added to both the public interface and all implementing component interfaces in the same way as with functions.
+The `def` statements need to be added to both the *interface* and all *pass through interfaces* in the same way as with `defn`.
 It can make the code that accesses the interface look a bit cleaner if you have constants like this:
 ```clojure
 (def con-string database/connection-string)
 ```